BabaAmeerShaik/machinelearninglab_22012/README.md

 ## Repository Structure

 - `README.md`: This file, providing an overview and guidelines.
-- `solution.py`: Contains the solutions for the lab tasks, organized as functions.
+- `Labl_CSE22012 Solutions.ipynb`: Contains the solutions for the lab tasks, organized as functions.
-- `examples/`: Directory containing example input and output files (if applicable).

-## How to Run the Code

-1. Clone the repository: